 when your child turns 18, the account becomes a regular ISA

-Individual Savings Accounts, whether for adults or children, have the same benefits.
-You can save your money in them and all the interest, and income grows free of tax for as long as you hold the ISA.
+Individual Savings Accounts (ISAs), whether for adults or children, have the same benefits.
+You can save your money in them and all the interest, income and growth is free of tax for as long as you hold the ISA.

-If you have a Stocks & Shares ISA, the underlying increase in value of the funds or shares you hold also grows free of any tax.
+Where you have a Stocks & Shares ISA, the underlying increase in value of the funds or shares you hold also grows free of any tax and any dividends you receive are tax-free.
 You lose the tax benefits if you close down an ISA.